ZeeRooo/MaterialFBook/README.md

 - Updated some translations.
 - Switched to the old package id to fix F-Droid issues.

+**Version B-3.5.0:**
+- Minor changes and fixes.
+- Deleted Facebook SDK.
+You can remove it from Facebook apps.
+- Redesigned.
+- Code cleanned.
+- Posibility to upload videos, photos, or audios from gallery/music player to Facebook´s wall.
+- Posibility to view album photos (longpress).

 **Notes:**
 _- Maybe some gifs cant be loaded because i need to add the url to the code.
 Report it as issue with the Facebook´s page link or website._